espimyte/eyecrypt/README.md

 It is intended to be user friendly and not require the user to fiddle with the command line.

 ![](https://github.com/espimyte/eyecrypt/blob/main/eyecrypt-demo.gif?raw=true)

+> [!IMPORTANT]
+> It is reccomended to use smaller, high contrast images if you wish to see more discernable results.

 ### CLI